 Find your current academic level in MyWCC

 - Click Student Records, then Placement and Academic Level.

 To login to MyWCC, you must have applied, been assigned a student ID number, and have set up your netID.

 Your current academic level won't be recorded unless you have done 1 of the 4 items listed below:

-- Submitted your ACT or SAT scores to the Student Connection, Student Center, second floor
+- Submitted your ACT or SAT scores to the Student Welcome Center, Student Center, second floor

 - Taken the ACCUPLACER and/or ALEKS assessment